dell/csm-docs/content/docs/deployment/helm/drivers/installation/unity.md

 Set up Linux multipathing as follows:
 - Ensure that all nodes have the _Device Mapper Multipathing_ package installed.
-> You can install it by running `yum install device-mapper-multipath` on CentOS or `apt install multipath-tools` on Ubuntu.
+> You can install it by running `yum install device-mapper-multipath` on RHEL or `apt install multipath-tools` on Ubuntu.
 This package should create a multipath configuration file located in `/etc/multipath.conf`.
 - Enable multipathing using the `mpathconf --enable --with_multipathd y` command.
 - Enable `user_friendly_names` and `find_multipaths` in the `multipath.conf` file.
 - Ensure that the multipath command for `multipath.conf` is available on all Kubernetes nodes.